Childhood Trauma Can Lead To Toxic Relationships As Adults

 Or, you can take a journey inwards and learn who you are and understand your motives… why you react to things the way you do, why you feel the need to please others, and why you panic when your girlfriend tells you she needs some space.

 When I read this book a few years ago, I was shocked.
 First of all, I was shocked that my mother was not mindful at all about the way she behaved.
 I felt sorry for myself.
 I felt bad for the pain I experienced.

 But once I worked my way through my anger towards all the trauma I faced, I finally began to look at myself and find healing.

 You have no idea the relief that brings – finally knowing who you are.
 Even if you don’t love some of the pieces you discover about yourself, nonetheless, you know what makes you tick.
 You get to visit your own backstage.

 I also highly encourage you to read the book of Jean C. Jenson, ‘Reclaiming Your Life: A Step-by-Step Guide to Using Regression Therapy to Overcome the Effects of Childhood Abuse’.

-This book will teach you how to subconsciously release the subconscious blocks from your childhood through a grieving process, that is well-explained in the book, with a lot of clear examples.
+This book will teach you how to subconsciously release the subconscious blocks from your childhood through a grieving process, which is well-explained in the book, with a lot of clear examples.

 It’s time to break free of subconscious setbacks.